- Oct 16

 Alcoholism is one of the most dangerous addictions a person can have.
-Alcohol is the third leading preventable cause of death in America, yet few people get the help they need to address alcohol abuse and dependence.
-The good news is that most people can benefit from some form of treatment, but many people don’t even realize they have an issue until it becomes a fully fledged addiction.
+Alcohol is the third leading preventable cause of death in America, yet few people get the help they need to address alcohol use and dependence.
+The good news is that most people can benefit from some form of treatment, but many people don’t even realize they have an issue until it becomes a fully-fledged addiction.
 Understanding the timeline and stages of alcoholism is one of the first steps to achieving recovery.

 Signs You May Be Developing an Addiction to Alcohol

 From big-budget TV ads to sitcoms and billboards, there is no shortage of sources telling us that drinking is fun and glamorous.
 While many people can have a drink or two with little to no ill effects, others have trouble knowing when to stop.
 Most people do not recognize when acceptable amounts of drinking slide into patterns that may indicate addiction.
 These are some of the signs your drinking is problematic:

 - Missing work or school in the aftermath of drinking

 - Financial trouble due to alcohol consumption